 Avoid caffeine before bedtime.

-Don’t read or watch TV in bed—just use it for sleep.
+Don’t read, use your laptop or watch TV in bed—just use it for sleep.

 Keep your bedroom dark, cool, and comfortable.